gary-crosby/asteroidattack/README.md

 I created this project for my Sask Polytech MULT 217 students as an example of a simple game that can be created with p5.js.

 It was a quick build so it contains some sloppy or inefficient code.
 It could also could use a few additional gameplay elements to make it more fun.
-But it works well enough as a demo.
+But it works well enough for the intended purpose of a demo.

 ## Credits